qrzn23/min/wip/confessions/content.md

 I do not know whether it is fair to say that I am callous, whether the long torture of my patient silent struggle against the tyrants of my boyhood case-hardened me against the world.
 I do not know how far the habit of concentration and the peculiar selective action of my memory has deadened my sensibilities, for I am as indifferent to most impressions as the holiest hermit could desire.
 I have become almost incapable of registering conscious impressions unless they pass the censor as having legitimate business with me.
 Of course a not dissimilar state of abstractedness is common enough in men whose lives are devoted to study, by the time they are fifty; but in me these tendencies were already bearing fruit long before I was thirty.

 The Montparnesse quarter was of course full of people who took their trumpery love affairs very seriously.
 But the English colony was riddled with English hypocrisy.
-I remember giving the manuscript of Alice to Kelly and a girl named Sybil Muggins[3] to read, and they agreed that no really nice woman would have kissed a man so early as the thirteenth day of his wooing.
+I remember giving the manuscript of Alice to Kelly and a girl named Sybil Muggins^[Query “Meugins”.] to read, and they agreed that no really nice woman would have kissed a man so early as the thirteenth day of his wooing.
 I must confess to having been taken a little aback, especially as Sybil Muggins was Haweis's mistress.
 A few days back, moreover, Haweis having gone to Brussels for a week, she switched over to Kelly.
 What dreadful days those were!
 They worked themselves up into such a state that Kelly actually proposed to marry Sybil, and his sister bustled over post haste to prevent it by threatening that his allowance would be stopped if he did anything so foolish.

 I had of course no sympathy whatever for the fatuity of the young people, but I have always felt with Shelley that parental tyranny is the most indefensible kind.

-I was brought up in the other service; but I knew from the first that the Devil was my natural master and captain and friend.
+> I was brought up in the other service; but I knew from the first that the Devil was my natural master and captain and friend.
 I saw that he was in the right, and that the world cringed to his conqueror only through fear.
 I prayed secretly to him; and he comforted me, and saved me from having my spirit broken in this house of children's tears.
 I promised him my soul, and swore an oath that I would stand up for him in this world and stand by him in the next.
 (Solemnly) That promise and that oath made a man of me.
 From this day this house is his home; and no child shall cry in it; this hearth is his altar; and no soul shall ever cower over it in the dark evenings and be afraid.
-(G.B.Shaw, The Devil's Disciple.)
+(G.B.Shaw, *The Devil's Disciple.*)

 I offered to make Kelly an allowance equal to what he was receiving, which rather took the wind out of the sails of the old wooden three-deckers in Camberwell vicarage.
 The gesture was sufficient.
 The threat was withdrawn; Gerald on his side had cooled off sufficiently to see the folly of throwing himself away on a half-caste.

 To me the joke as obvious.
 I could already love without attachment so far as physical desire was concerned.
 There are one or two small errors in my subsequent life and they are due to my failure to extend this principle to other types of attachment.
 I have tried to set myself up against fate and save those who were predestined to be lost, to keep on trusting people after I knew perfectly well that they were false; and I have paid heavily for my chivalry and generosity.
 I still think these defects in some way preferable to sterner sense and virtue, and yet I know that I am wrong from every point of view.
 It does not do ultimate good to anyone concerned to shut one's eyes to the facts or to try to dodge one's creditors.

-Footnotes:

-[1] C. Paul Bartlett, N.J.W.Morrice, D.Crowley, L.Kelly, I.Heward Bell, J. Ivor Back, I. One Kite, G?, B. Penrhyn Stanlaws, S. One Root.

-[2] This amiable and worthy colonist occupied a studio on the Quai des Grands Augustins (now, I suppose, called Quai Maréchal Fous-le-Camp), most conveniently situated over the apartment of an excellent midwofe: though I never heard that he had occasion to avail himself of her services.

-[3] Query “Meugins”.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 44.
+### Chapter 44.

 I must give an instance or two of the astounding character of my memory.
 It is absolutely first rate wherever my true interests are concerned, and also first rate in a very different sense, in elimination other things so as not to overload the mind.
 But —

 I think it was on returning to Boleskine from Paris after taking the Grade of 5° = 6☐ that I asked Eckenstein to join me for the ski-läufing and salmon.
 We left London together in a sleeper.
 I had one hundred and fifty pounds in bank notes in my pocket book, which I put under my pillow.
 In the morning I dressed hurriedly, still half asleep, and left the book behind.
 I discovered the loss a few minutes later and shrugged my shoulders.
 I have always had a conviction that it is utterly useless to look for anything that has once been lost.
 I made up my mind immediately to forget about it; I take it as a matter of fact that anyone who has found anything would steal it; yet equally as a matter of course that it would be returned to me by the finder as simply as one would hand a lady the fan she had dropped, with no question of honesty or reward.
 But Eckenstein insisted on my going back to the station immediately.
 We saw the station master and got permission to walk up the tracks — quite a long distance, hardly less than a quarter of a mile — to the siding where the sleeper had been shunted.
 The pocket book was found intact under my pillow.